angel-git/pirate-desktop/readme.md

 ## issues
 - some layout issues
-- does not run behing a proxy
+- does not run behind a proxy